-- identification of mission critical processes and potential points of failure, and ensuring that adequate controls are in place; - A risk and control self-assessment process is in place to identify and evaluate the Bank's exposure to Compliance and Conduct risks to ensure that appropriate corrective actions are in place and operating correctly. - IT technical standards and change control procedures; - HR policies, processes and controls; - implementing an information security management system framework, consistent with the ISO 27000 family of standards; - business continuity planning; - escalation and reporting of operational incidents to ensure that timely actions are taken to resolve the incident and root cause analysis performed to mitigate the likelihood of recurrence; and - insurance policies to cover relevant risk exposures.
+- identification of mission critical processes and potential points of failure, and ensuring that adequate controls are in place; - IT technical standards and change control procedures; - HR policies, processes and controls; - project management policies and procedures; - implementing an information security management system framework, consistent with the ISO 27000 family of standards and reflecting the increased risk of cyber-crime; - business continuity planning; - escalation and reporting of operational incidents to ensure that timely actions are taken to resolve the incident and root cause analysis performed to mitigate the likelihood of recurrence; and - insurance policies to cover relevant risk exposures.
 Insurance is viewed as complementary to and not a replacement for a robust control environment.